w233w/Little-TouHou/README.md

 # Little-TouHou

-A mini game developed by using Pygame.
+A mini-game developed by using Pygame.

-**Introduction** \
+## Introduction

-The game is a small STG game that idea come fome TouHou Project.
+The game is a small STG game that idea came from Touhou Project.